 The social evolutions and technologies driving what we now call social business (and soon something else, post-digital business some call it already) are not new.
 And they’re not going to go away.
 They are a natural consequence of changes that have been going on for years.
 The emergence of social networks, social media, social business and social platforms is logical.
 It has been predicted and described since many years.
 We have failed to listen and haven’t taken the effort to study the evolutions that new technologies would bring with them.
 It’s one of the reasons we’re advocates for continuous learning.
 If you don’t follow the REAL evolutions in the world out there, in areas such as technology, economy, sociology and even psychology, you are basically ignoring your business reality and your customers.
 Or we fail to see things in context.
 Or all that and more.

-What we see happening today is a logical evolution from connecting information (remember hypertext?) to connecting people (and now to connecting data, ‘objects’, well, everything, really) occured.
+What we see happening today is a logical evolution from connecting information (remember hypertext?) to connecting people (and now to connecting data, ‘objects’ with the Internet of Things, well, everything, really) occurred.
 And we know the next step is the inclusion of ever more artificial intelligence into ever more connected spheres.

 Our ignorance and unpreparedness shows the need of businesses to invest in trying to understand fast changing evolutions in a real-time era.
 We knew that technologies would have disruptive effects.
 We knew.
 We just didn’t listen.
 And we always seem to focus on the technologies and tactics first, next on value, purpose, strategy and human dimensions (look at how the debate about Big Data is evolving or how in, let’s say, content marketing, we finally start looking at the bigger picture, the context) and finally at the reality and even ethics.
 I guess that’s why we have Hype Cycles.
 Unfortunately we don’t look at practice enough either.